-- (a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time. - (b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples. - (c) Compliance is based on a Locational Running Annual Average of data collected at distribution system-wide monitoring locations.
-The range of all samples collected is included. - (d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
-The fluoride levels in the treated water are maintained within a range of 0.7 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW) - (e) Aluminum has both primary and secondary standards. - (f) The monthly averages and ranges of turbidity shown in the Secondary Standards section are based on source effluents. - (g) Total coliform MCL: For a water system collecting at least 40 samples per month, no more than 5% of monthly samples can be positive
+(a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time. (b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples.

+(c) Compliance is based on a Locational Running Annual Average of data collected at distribution system-wide monitoring locations.
+The range of all samples collected is included.

+(d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
+The fluoride levels in the treated water are maintained within a range of 0.7 - 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW)

+(e) Aluminum has both primary and secondary standards.

+(f) The monthly averages and ranges of turbidity shown in the Secondary Standards section are based on source effluents.

+(g) Total coliform MCL: No more than 1 monthly sample may be total coliform positive.